saiful9379/saiful9379.github.io/transpose.md

 # Transpose Matrix Problem
-Lot of problem we have alreay solved in mathematics and matrix is the most common problem in provious classes and still now.
+Lot of problem we have alreay solved in mathematics,the matrix is the most common problem in provious classes and still now.
 In this post i try to solve matrix transpose problem programmaticaly.so let try to solve this problem use python programming language.

 Example:
 ```